WTF is a Colophon?

 In my experience from Design Fridge, comments can be a bit hit and miss.
 I didn’t want the task of sifting through lots of spam.
 I considered using Disqus, which integrates well with Kirby, but in the end I decided not to include commenting functionality (at least on launch anyway).

-I’m pleased to say it’s one best decision I made.
+I’m pleased to say it’s one of the best decisions I made.
 It seems that by not allowing comments directly on the site, responses are channeled to twitter and email.
 This means that only serious people share their thoughts, and they’re articulated in a more concise way, uninfluenced by a thread.

 It’s also easier for me to manage communications through my twitter/email clients and so far I’ve had some really enjoyable discussions.